Michigan University--School of Music

 Course Description and Objectives

-The only item you need to purchase for this class is a McGraw-Hill User's Registration License for the online Textbook & Workbook for The Development of Rock 'N' Roll ISBN: 0-07-338790-8 (Publisher: McGraw-Hill) $48 (available for purchase only at the WMU Bookstore in Bronco Mall)
+The only item you need to purchase for this class is a Music 1520 User's License for the online Textbook & Workbook for The Development of Rock 'N' Roll ($16.50 only at the WMU Bookstore in Bronco Mall)

 When this license is turned in to the instructor, you will have access to the online textbook readings, workbook assignments and supplemental study materials for this course.
-If you cannot find the license in the bookstore shelved under "MUS1520", then look on the shelf under "MUS1500" (the same McGraw-Hill User Registration license form is used in MUS1500).
+If you cannot find the license in the bookstore shelved under "MUS1520", then look on the shelf under "MUS1500" (the same User Registration license form is used in that class).

 grades in this course are based on a 1000-total point scale: